tinacms/tina.io/content/docs/plugins/screens.md

 `useFormScreenPlugin` creates and registers a new Screen Plugin that renders a form in a `popup` modal.
 This is a great place to put forms for content that doesn't belong on any particular page, for example with site metadata.

-> Tip: Previously, this was known as a _Global Form_.
+> Tip: This hook creates what was previously called a _Global Form_.

 **Example**